BorisMolch/pfrontend-temp/content/works/jellyfish.md

   spawn baby jellyfishes and trigger rhythmic elements to accompany your chant.\n\nBy interacting with a different jellyfish, you will discover that it will transform your voice in a different way.
-If you remain silent again and ignore the jellyfish, he will swim away from you. \n\nWhen several persons sing at once next to each other, a choir forms, combining sounds of human voices and jellyfishes harmonies."
+If you remain silent again and ignore the jellyfish, he will swim away from you."
 image2: "/uploads/jellyscreen1.jpg"
 image3: "/uploads/screen-jelly3.jpg"
 text3: "\n Spatial Audio\n\nReal-time Voice analyzer\n\nOur  tailor-made synthesisers